 Golden oyster sawdust spawn can be used for log projects and/or outdoor beds and containers.

 Sawdust spawn is ideal for larger log projects of 10 or more logs.

-On Logs - Prefers Log, Stump, and Totem methods.
+Golden oysters prefer log, stump, and totem methods.
 Colonization is fast and should start producing in 4-12 months.
-Golden Oyster is a tropical species and prefers to fruit in the summer months.
+Golden oysters are a tropical species and prefer to fruit in the summer months.
 They also prefer softer hardwoods such as poplar and aspen.

-Cooking: Golden Oysters can easily replace button mushrooms in most recipes and pair well with many cuisines and flavors.
-Like all Oyster mushrooms, they retain water and may develop a viscous texture when undercooked.
-If you prefer a firm or dryer texture, continue to cook Golden Oysters until their liquid has reduced and cooked off and they begin to brown.
-Golden Oyster mushrooms develop a cashew-like flavor when cooked to a slightly crispy texture.
+Golden oyster mushrooms develop a cashew-like flavor when cooked to a slightly crispy texture.
+They can easily replace button mushrooms in most recipes and pair well with many cuisines and flavors.
+Like all oyster mushrooms, they retain water and may develop a viscous texture when undercooked.
+If you prefer a firm or dryer texture, continue to cook them until their liquid has reduced and cooked off and they begin to brown.